Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 Color Improvement Day 23 - Ready to Harvest

-See the color improvement after 8 more days?
+See the color improvement after eight more days?

-Also, notice there are more intensely colored red leaves on the left side of the tray.
+Also, notice the more intensely colored red leaves on the left side of the tray.

 This is because that side is more directly under the light.
 Light intensity is key to increasing the red color of the leaves.

-This is also why when you move the outside leaves away, the lettuce is more green inside.
+This is also why the lettuce is greener inside when you move the outside leaves away.

 The lettuce is ready to harvest.

-Use a very sharp knife or a pair of scissors to harvest the amount you want for your salads.
+Use a sharp knife or scissors to harvest the amount you want for your salads.
 Cut what you want and leave the rest to continue growing.

 Can You Get More Than One Cutting of Lettuce?